cncf/tag-env-sustainability/website/content/blog/kubecon-eu-2023.md

 ## Project Pavilion booth

-TAG App Delivery will maintain a booth in the projects pavilion too.
+TAG Environmental Sustainability will maintain a booth in the projects pavilion too.
 Stop by to talk about cross-cutting cloud development topics like platforms and GitOps and to meet fellow TAG contributors.
 The schedule for the booth follows: